PopulateTools/populate.tools/_careers/backend-developer.md

 Depending on your skills and interests, you may participate in:

-- Data analysis work: using SQL, R, Python
+- Data analysis work: using SQL
 - Systems work: servers setup, management, deploys.
 We use Ansible, some Docker